 When word of the abortive Abucay attempt reached Marine headquarters, the officers in charge decided it was time to rein in Radio Bataan.
-First Lieutenant Lester A. Schade was sent to take over from Brainard; the gunner’s expertise kept him at his post, and foraging was curtailed until supplies ran out again.(13) Military justice caught up with the perpetrators of the Great Liquor Coup – reportedly in the form of an angry MP officer who felt he deserved a share of the loot – and the guilty parties were hit with a month of extra duty and six months forfeited pay.
+1Lt.
+Lester A. Schade was sent to take over from Brainard; the gunner’s expertise kept him at his post, and foraging was curtailed until supplies ran out again.(13) Military justice caught up with the perpetrators of the Great Liquor Coup – reportedly in the form of an angry MP officer who felt he deserved a share of the loot – and the guilty parties were hit with a month of extra duty and six months forfeited pay.
 Bataan fell long before these sentences ended; even those who escaped to Corregidor were bound for capture and imprisonment.

 Charles Eckstein made it to Corregidor before being captured.
 He was liberated from Fukoka POW Camp #1 in Japan in 1945, as were Reinhold Aschenbrenner and Earl Gould.